rezendi/ykarma/README.md

 can spend these coins on various rewards.
 (A day off, a conference ticket, etc.) Received coins lose half of their value every four months, though, so, like reputation itself, YKarma savings decay rapidly over time.
-That makes this reputation economy *very* different from a monetary one, in that it's impossible to hoard capital, and also prevents the "money supply" from hyperinflation.
+That makes this reputation economy *very* different from a monetary one, in that it's impossible to hoard capital, and also protects the "money supply" from hyperinflation.

 ### What's the point?